 Sing365.com: Biographies, discographies and lyrics to literally thousands of pop and country artists.

-Jamfan.net: Dedicated to one of my favorite all-time bands who peaked in the late 1970's and early 1980's and then dissolved.
+Jamfan.net: Dedicated to another one of my favorite all-time bands who peaked in the late 1970's and early 1980's and then dissolved.

 Duluth News-Tribune: The main paper in my hometown.
 The best Duluth has to offer...I guess.